 ‘The following blog post is an edited down conversation between the co-founder and CEO of Outfunnel, Andrus Purde, and Tim Thyne, Head of Sales & Account Management at Help Scout.
 (You’ll find the link to the recording at the end of the post.)

-Help Scout is a customer service platform that is used by ten thousand small businesses to better serve their customers.
-They manage their email support, their Live Chat Support, and all of their self-service help documentation and resources.
+Help Scout is a customer service platform that is used by 12,000+ small businesses to better serve their customers.
+It serves as a platform to manage live chat, email support, and self-service help documentation and resources.

 Tim: Historically, we like to think of Help Scout as a self-service driven business.
 Although we do have a sales channel, we also have folks on support who are proactively working with customers who are considering Help Scout.

 The history of the business has always been inbound.
 Everything starts from our content.
 We’ve built a wealth of really good content for customer service professionals – not only for the leaders of customer service teams, but also for the front line folks who are doing the work in the day-to-day.